-Our journey to establishing 'Keep Track GPS' has been a long, very personal, emotional and hard fought learnt process.
+Our journey to establishing 'Keep Track GPS' has been a long, very personal, emotional, and hard-fought process.
 One we don't wish upon anyone.

-However, through our challenges and insight we have gained, we saw there was an opportunity to provide families like ours, options and technology to help them deal with the challenges in their life and try to live every day to the fullest without fear or anxiety.
+However, through the challenges and insight we have gained, we saw there was an opportunity to provide families like ours with options and technology to help them deal with the challenges in their lives and try to live every day to the fullest without fear or anxiety.

-We started our family back in 2010 with the arrival of our beautiful boy Jett, then only 12 months later we were expecting another boy and welcomed our Christmas baby Dylan, on the 21st December 2011.
+We started our family back in 2010 with the arrival of our beautiful boy, Jett.
+Then, 12 months later, we were expecting another boy and welcomed our Christmas baby Dylan on December 21, 2011.

-Travel was a passion we all loved and prior to returning to work after maternity leave, the family travelled away on Caravan adventure to the South-West of Western Australia and back to visit Nathan's family in Christchurch, New Zealand.
+Travel was a passion we all loved, and prior to returning to work after maternity leave, the family travelled away on caravan adventures to the south-west of Western Australia and back to visit Nathan's family in Christchurch, New Zealand.

-Our family of four was absolutely a beautiful, tiring and rewarding unit.
+Our family of four was an absolutely beautiful, tiring, and rewarding unit.
 Our ambitions were high, and we wanted the world for our kids and our future.

-Unfortunately, our family’s life path changed on the 4th July 2012, when our little Dylan (6 months old) had a seizure lasting 25 mins.
-Never had we suspected that Dylan had any medical issues leading up to that day.
+Unfortunately, our family’s life path changed on July 4th, 2012, when our little Dylan (6 months old) had a seizure lasting 25 minutes.
+We never suspected that Dylan had any medical issues leading up to that day.

-He was a funny little guy who was easy going and meeting all his milestones.
-Dylan was diagnosed with a life limiting, catastrophic form of Epilepsy called Dravet Syndrome.
-It is resistant to drugs, very hard to control and only effects 1: 40,000 children.
-It is a genetic condition however neither parent is a carrier, so it happened in utero.
+He was a funny little guy who was easy going and met all his milestones.
+Dylan was diagnosed with a life-limiting, catastrophic form of epilepsy called Dravet syndrome.
+It is resistant to drugs, very hard to control, and only effects 1 in 40,000 children.
+It is a genetic condition; however, neither parent is a carrier, so it happened in utero.

-Over the last six and half years, our baby Dylan has been on a life-threatening roller coaster.
-His specialist told us 'Dylan has tried to die on us too many times'.
-Dylan's seizure can attack him at anytime, anywhere and without warning.
+Over the last six and a half years, our baby Dylan has been on a life-threatening roller coaster.
+His specialist told us, 'Dylan has tried to die on us too many times'.
+Dylan's seizure can attack him at anytime, anywhere, and without warning.
 For our boy, his seizures are hour+ long events, the longest going for 11 hours.

-The only way to stop them and help keep Dylan safe and alive, is administer some very powerful anti-convulsive medications and sedatives, induce a coma and place him on life support.
+The only way to stop them and help keep Dylan safe and alive is to administer some very powerful anti-convulsive medications and sedatives, induce a coma, and place him on life support.

-As parents it’s the most frightening life to live, we are on constant alert.
-Hyper vigilance has taken over our life and we have changed as a result.
-We look at everything differently, the way we live, what we place importance on and how we see our future.
+As parents, it’s the most frightening life to live.
+We are on constant alert.
+Hypervigilance has taken over our lives, and we have changed as a result.
+We look at everything differently, the way we live, what we place importance on, and how we see our future.

-Our beautiful innocent Jett (now 8 years old) is also a victim of Dylan's condition.
-No, he doesn't have Dravet Syndrome but since the age of two and half years old Jett has witnessed the closest thing to watching someone die on a nearly monthly occurrence.
+Our beautiful, innocent Jett (now 8 years old) is also a victim of Dylan's condition.
+No, he doesn't have Dravet syndrome, but since the age of two and a half years old, Jett has witnessed the closest thing to watching someone die on a nearly monthly occurrence.

-Jett has been left with emotional scares that run deep and we truly don't have a grasp of at present.
-He has been diagnosed with Post Traumatic Stress Disorder, Anxiety, Stress Depression and ADHD.
+Jett has been left with emotional scares that run deep, which we truly don't have a grasp of at present.
+He has been diagnosed with Post-Traumatic Stress Disorder, Anxiety, Stress Depression and ADHD.

-Every day is a blessing and after years of coming to terms with our path as a family we have chosen to live life and live it to the fullest.
-We are prepared at all times, with every available medicine and portable medical devices to ensure Dylan's safety whilst we wait for help.
+Every day is a blessing, and after years of coming to terms with our path as a family, we have chosen to live life and live it to the fullest.
+We are prepared at all times, with every available medicine and portable medical device, to ensure Dylan's safety while we wait for help.
 Our journey is crazy and terrifying at times but as parents and individuals our children have made us the people we are now.